YuzukiHD/Buildroot-YuzukiSBC/README.md

 ## Notice

-This Buildroot development package is a fork of https://github.com/mangopi-sbc/buildroot-mangopi-r
+This Buildroot development package is a fork of https://github.com/mangopi-sbc/buildroot-mangopi-r which is a fork of https://github.com/aodzip/buildroot-tiny200

+## About buildroot

 ```
 Buildroot is a simple, efficient and easy-to-use tool to generate embedded